5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/IRQ_Fix_Alt/README.md

 # Alternate IRQ Fix
-If you don't wnat to use SSDTTime to generate `SSDT-HPET`.
+If you don't want to use SSDTTime to generate `SSDT-HPET`, you can use this instead.

 ## Preparations
 If present, disable/delete the following: